 A prison sentence not only affects the one who has been incarcerated – it affects the whole family.
 Being taken away from family and friends is one of the most challenging aspects of the sentence for the inmate.
-The same feeling of punishment appears in the family as well.
-How to prepare yourself and your family?
+The same feeling of punishment and isolation is felt by family members as well.
+How can you prepare yourself and your family?

-96% of people in prison will be released.
-This is the good news!
+The good news is, 96% of people who are in prison will eventually be released.
 However, your support makes a huge difference for the inmate.
 It will help your loved one to better cope during the time away, and to prepare for a better life afterwards.
-Offering your support doesn’t mean validating fantasies of innocence.
-You don’t need to stoke their righteous anger.
-You should help them to realize that they made a bad choice, but this choice doesn’t define them.
-Help them to plan the future and to achieve their goals.
+Offering your support doesn’t mean validating fantasies of innocence or stoking righteous anger.
+However, you can help them realize that yes, they made a bad choice – but this one choice doesn’t have to define them.
+You can help them plan for the future and to set positive goals.

-- Get the PrisonConnect number and ask your loved one to register it as the facility.
-You will pay much less for your calls, so you’ll be able to talk more;
+- Get the PrisonConnect number and ask your loved one to register it at the facility – by paying so much less for calls, you’ll be able to talk more.

 We encourage you to call, visit and write letters to your loved one in prison.
 In some facilities, inmates are allowed to spend time with their children away from the usual constraints of a prison visit.
-Try sending and receiving emails, if this is allowed in your facility.
+You can also try sending and receiving emails if this is allowed in your facility.

-When a parent goes to prison, it has huge emotional and traumatic impact on the rest of the family.
-It can be overwhelming for children and the second parent.
-It takes an incredible effort to return to normal life.
+When a parent goes to prison, it can be traumatic and have a huge emotional impact on the family.
+It can be especially overwhelming for remaining parent and their children, and takes incredible determination to return to a normal life.

 Their incarceration may mean you have to work more or take on another job.
 You might have to change your residence.
 In the midst of that, you could be dealing with resentment, anger and hurt.
-In some cases, you may feel you want to avoid further contacts with the parent behind bars.
-However, it is always better to do what’s best for the children.
-What they need is love and support of their parent – both of them.
-They haven’t forgotten the parent who is in prison, and they want to know they’re not forgotten.
+In some cases, you may feel you want to avoid contact with the parent behind bars; however, keep in mind that it is always better to do what’s best for the children.
+They need love and support from both of their parents.
+They haven’t forgotten the parent who is in prison, and they want to know they’re not forgotten either.

 Best practices of raising children with a parent in prison include:

-- It is possible to build a positive and meaningful connection between children and their parents behind bars.
-This kind of supportive relationship will benefit everyone in the family;
+- Building a positive and meaningful connection between children and their parents behind bars.
+This kind of supportive relationship will benefit everyone in the family.

-- It’s best to speak respectfully about the incarcerated parent in front of children.
-Even if you feel the opposite.
-Insults and critics will only add stress and confusion to children’s life;
+- Regardless of your personal feelings, speak respectfully about the incarcerated parent in front of children.
+Insults and critics will only bring additional stress and confusion into the children’s lives.

-- Talk honestly about how he or she made a wrong choice and facing the consequences.
-Use this as an opportunity to teach the importance of making right decisions;
+- Talk honestly about how he or she made a wrong choice and is now facing the consequences.
+Use this as an opportunity to teach the importance of making good decisions.

-- When your loved one is calling, allow your children to speak with their parent.
-Help them to prepare for the call by choosing one topic before the call so that they won’t ramble and communication will be better.
+- When your loved one calls, allow your children to speak with the other parent.
+Help them to prepare for the call by choosing a specific topic before the call so they won’t ramble and communication will be better.